Shaking And Trembling With ME/CFS

 It comes down to muscle fatigue, the lack of energy at a cellular level.
 Each cell requires energy to do its job and our mitochondria are not able to produce enough energy for our need.
 So we get the symptoms of overexertion after very little exertion.

-We're in energy debt basically.
+We're basically functioning at an energy deficit.
 We have to learn to budget else we will constantly be in debt and that's when everything gets shaky.

-It's usually accompanied by muscle weakness, so along with the shakes, I'll also have a weak grip and difficulty moving any part of my body.
+It's usually accompanied by muscle weakness and pain, so along with the shakes, I'll also have a weak grip and difficulty moving any part of my body.

 I've dropped knives in the kitchen, and broken a plate, I've burned my arm on the side of a frying pan because I couldn't keep my arm high enough.
 I've been unable to pull up my trousers or turn over in bed, dropped my phone on my face and numerous other places because my grip became too weak.